 Add chicken and curry paste.
 Saute over medium heat for 3-5 more minutes, or until chicken is almost done cooking.

-Add carrots, potatoes, milk and sugar.
+Add red bell peppers, carrots, potatoes, milk, sugar, and salt.
 Stir until well combined.

-Cover curry and reduce heat to a simmer.
-Let simmer for 25-35 minutes or until potatoes and carrots are fork tender.
+Bring curry to a boil and then reduce heat to a simmer.
+Cover and let simmer for 25-35 minutes or until potatoes and carrots are fork tender.

 Serve yellow chicken curry over jasmine rice and enjoy!